Thermo Fisher Scientific: Acquisition history

+support the development and production of new mRNA-based COVID-19 vaccines.

 In March 2020, Thermo Fisher Scientific agreed to purchase Qiagen, a molecular diagnostics company, for $10.1 billion.
 In July, the offer for Qiagen was raised from €39 to €43 per share (€11.3 billion in total).
 On August 13, the company announced that its offer to acquire all of the ordinary share had lapsed, and it terminated the acquisition agreement.

 In August 2020, Thermo Fisher Scientific opened its new Lenexa facility aimed at boosting the production and manufacturing of COVID-19 testing supplies.
 In December the business announced it would acquire Phitonex, Inc.

-In January 2021, Thermo Fisher Scientific announced it had acquired Belgium-based viral vector manufacturer, Henogen SA, from Groupe Novasep SAS for €725 million in cash and Mesa Biotech, Inc. for up to $550 million.
+In January 2021, Thermo Fisher Scientific announced it had acquired Belgium-based viral vector manufacturer, Henogen SA, from Groupe Novasep SAS for €725 million in cash and point-of-care molecular diagnostics provider Mesa Biotech, Inc. for up to $550 million.

 In April 2021, Thermo Fisher Scientific announced the acquisition of PPD, Inc., a contract research organization, for a total cash purchase price of $17.4 billion-plus the assumption of approximately $3.5 billion of net debt.
 PPD generated $4.7 billion in revenue during FY 2020, and this transaction, which values their company at approximately $20.9 billion.
 In November, the business announced it would acquire PharmaFluidics and its μPAC range of micro-chip-based chromatography products.

+In January 2022, Thermo Fisher Scientific acquired PeproTech, a developer and manufacturer of recombinant proteins, for $1.85 billion.
+PeproTech became part of Thermo Fisher’s biosciences business and was integrated into the Life Sciences Solutions Segment.

 In October 2022, the company agreed to buy British diagnostics firm, The Binding Site Group, in an all-cash deal for US$2.6 billion from Nordic Capital.
 The acquisition completed in January 2023.

+In July 2023, the business announced it would acquire CorEvitas, LLC from Audax Private Equity for more than $900 million in cash.
+In August 2023, it was announced Thermo Fisher had completed the acquisition for $912.5 million (in cash).

+In October 2023, Thermo Fisher Scientific acquired Olink Holding for $3.1 billion.

+In February 2025, Thermo Fisher announced the acquisition of Solventum’s purification and filtration business for $4.1 billion.

+In July 2025, Thermo Fisher added drug manufacturing capabilities in the United States through its purchase of a sterile fill-finish and packaging plant from Sanofi in Ridgefield, New Jersey.

+In October 2025, Thermo Fisher announced a deal to acquire Clario Holdings—an endpoint data management solutions provider—for $8.88 billion in cash from a shareholder group including Novo Holding.
+The transaction was expected to close mid-2026.